-Inspired by the concept of "whitewashing" when referring to Hollywood's historical practice of casting white or lighter-skinned actors in roles that are meant to be played by other races, the term "hearwashing" was coined in early August 2015.
+Inspired by the concept of "whitewashing" when referring to Hollywood's historical practice of casting white or lighter-skinned actors in roles that are meant to be played by other races, the term "hearwashing" was coined by the creator of this site in early August 2015.

 Hear-washing refers to movie studio's practice of casting hearing or hearing-identity actors in roles of Deaf people.

 Deaf people speak out against hearing actor portraying Deaf role.
 Examples of casting hearing actors in Deaf roles are: Julianne Moore as old Rose in Wonderstruck and many.